How you can manage, allocate, swap, transfer or lease fishing quotas.

 - a copy of the leasing letter to the vessel’s administration port

-You can start fishing against the leased quota as soon as you receive the leasing letter.
+You can start fishing against the leased quota as soon as you receive the leasing letter either by email or post.
 You must comply with the leasing scheme requirements.

 You must be the owner of a vessel that is: